ronnyerrmann/cycle_logging/README.md

 ```
 The changes described in https://github.com/nagix/chartjs-plugin-colorschemes/issues/28#issuecomment-930930205 have to be applied to `node_modules/chartjs-plugin-colorschemes/dist/chartjs-plugin-colorschemes.js`

+### Running example:
+The website runs on a test server.
+Feel free to give it a try: [http://90.243.6.91:8040/](Cycle Results).

 ### Final notes:
 If you tried some or all of the scripts, let me know how it went: Ronny Errmann: ronny.errmann@gmail.com